sonic-net/sonic-mgmt/test_reporting/sai_coverage_scanner.md

 '{"column":"upload_time","Properties":{"path":"$.upload_time"}}]'
 ```

-Then, connect to the `StaticCaseInvocation` table and ingest data into it.
+Then, connect to the `CaseInvocationCoverage` table and ingest data into it.
 ```bash
 # 4. upload the results (json files) to Kusto
 python3 test_reporting/report_uploader.py result/scan SaiTestData -c case_invoc